-A short, dialogue driven experience with a fortune-telling robot in a neglected therapist's office.
-Engage in conversation with an ennui-filled machine, and leave with a prize!
+Fortune is a short dialogue driven experience with a fortune-telling robot in a neglected therapist's office.

 What's this about?